-It is time our remarks on the material interest of the Country were brought to a close.
-Thanking you for your patience and courtesy, I must reserve what I have to say on its higher interests -those, namely, of a mental, spiritual, and civil character,-as also its prospects, till this night fortnight, when, with your permission, the subject will be resumed.
+It is time our remarks on the material interests of the country were brought to a close.
+Thanking you for your patience and courtesy, I must reserve what I have to say on its higher interests-those, namely, of a mental, spiritual, and civil character,-as also its prespects, till this night fortnight, when, with your permission, the subject will be resumed.